fm-sys/snapdrop-android/README.md

 ## Contributing

 snapdrop-android orriganally coded by [fm-sys](https://github.com/fm-sys) would like to become a community project.
 I invite your participation through issues and pull requests!
-There are quite some bugs waiting to be fixed...
+There are still some things which need to be fixed…

 Also bug reports are very wellcome!
 But note that this is not the right place to report bugs regarding the Snapdrop website which occur independently of this app.